git-plm/gitplm/README.md

 - `git clone https://github.com/git-plm/gitplm.git`
 - `cd gitplm/example`
 - `go run ../main.go -kbom PCB-019 -version 23`
+  - this recursively searches current directory and subdirectories for a file named `PCB-019.csv` and then creates a BOM with supplier part information from the part master
 - notice the `cad-design/PCB-019-0023/PCB-019-0023.csv` file now exists with MFG information populated.